InAnYan/physics-solver/README.md

 - We represent physics concepts as variables.
 But in the real world it is vice versa.
 Ambiguity: c - speed of light, capacitance.

 SVO
-number then meausreemnt unit
+number then measurement unit
-meaurement unit in specific syntax accepts only text
+measurement unit in specific syntax accepts only text
 For different objects different area formula. cant solve equations